 |See BBB Listing||2004||$99.95||10/10|

 Lexington Law’s past clients have seen an average of 10.2 negative items removed from their credit reports within four months.

 There’s No Fixed Amount of Points Your Score Will Improve

-Because each individual’s credit report is unique and there are many factors that determine one’s score other than credit card debt, there’s no set amount of points your score will improve from doing any one action that applies to everyone.
+Because each individual’s credit report is unique and several factors determine one’s scores other than credit card debt, there’s no set amount of points your score will improve from doing any one action that applies to everyone.

 How Much Your Score Improves Depends on Your Outstanding Balance

 Someone who pays off $1,000 on a card with a $5,000 limit isn’t going to see the same score hike that someone paying off a maxed out card will.
-This is because of your credit to debt ratio.
-The generalized rule is for every open account you have, you want your credit utilization to be below 30 percent.
+This is because of your credit utilization ratio.
+The generalized rule is for every open account you have, you want your credit utilization to be below 30%.